 Researchers note that more work is required before it will become clear how these results can be used to treat TBI more effectively.
 For instance, the study did not answer the question why boys and girls seem to have different symptoms after concussion.
 More research would help to determine whether the difference is due to genetic factors, brain structure or socialization and cultural treatment of boys’ and girls’ displays of different moods and symptoms of distress.
 However, they note that the findings can help teachers and parents recognize when a player’s symptoms might be concussion-related.

-The experienced New York traumatic brain injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP have helped many concussion sufferers protect their legal rights and pursue the compensation they deserved after an accident.
+The experienced New York traumatic brain injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP have helped many concussion sufferers protect their legal rights and pursue the compensation they deserved after an accident.
 Contact us today to learn more.